Trump takes heat for suggesting man shoved by Buffalo police may be ‘ANTIFA provocateur’

 TWITTER 'DEEPLY SORRY' FOR 'PAIN' CAUSED BY TRUMP'S TWEETS ABOUT LORI KLAUSTUTIS, MSNBC'S JOE SCARBOROUGH

-The WNYPC said Gugino is "has advocated for peace for decades, and is passionate about issues of injustice, including torture, militarization of the police, and climate change.
+The WNYPC said Gugino "has advocated for peace for decades, and is passionate about issues of injustice, including torture, militarization of the police, and climate change.
 He is deeply concerned about weaponized drones and nuclear weapons, and a stalwart friend of the Kings Bay Plowshares 7, themselves facing 20 years when they are sentenced this month."

 The New York Post reported that Gugino previously tweeted from his account, which now appears to have been taken down, in support of the anti-racism and police brutality protests around the country.